CalculusWithJulia/CalculusWithJulia.github.io/getting-started-with-julia.md

 Graphics are provided by external packages.
 There is no built-in graphing.
 We primarily use the `Gadfly` package for graphics, but through the `Plots` package.

-The plots package is loaded via:
+The plots package is loaded and the `Gadfly` backend is chosen via

 ```
 using Plots
-backend(:gadfly)
+gadfly()
 ```

 The choice of `Gadfly` as a backend is optional, the `Plots` package does its best to be backend agnostic.

-Then to make a graph of a function over a range, we have this example:
+With that in hand, to make a graph of a function over a range, we follow this pattern:

 ```
 plot(sin, 0, 2pi)